reactive-python/reactpy/docs/source/core-concepts.rst

 The :ref:`Dispatcher <Layout Dispatcher>` allows you to animate the layout, but we still need to get the models on the screen.
 One of the last steps in that journey is to send them over the wire.
-To do that you need an :class:`~idom.server.base.AbstractRenderServer` implementation.
+To do that you need a :class:`~idom.server.proto.ServerFactory` implementation.
 Presently, IDOM comes with support for the following web servers:

 - :class:`sanic.app.Sanic` (``pip install idom[sanic]``)